Saleslogix/argos-sample/README.md

 #### Before You Start

-You should place information about your customization module in the `module-info.json` file in the root directory.
+1\.
+Information about your customization module is defined in the `module-info.json` file at the root directory.
 This information will be displayed in Application Architect for easy identification and versioning.

 Location: